-Berries being credited with reducing certain kinds of cancers, sharpening memory and improving version, strawberries, blueberries and their berry cousins are now being linked to decreasing your chances of developing Parkinson’s disease, say scientists at the Harvard School of Public Health.
-The key is in the flavonoids: antioxidant chemicals found in plants and fruits- and found in higher concentrations in berries as well as citrus, chocolate, red wine and tea.
+Berries like strawberries, blueberries and their berry cousins have long been credited with reducing certain kinds of cancers, sharpening memory and improving vision.
+Now, scientists at the Harvard School of Public Health say they are being linked to decreasing your chances of developing Parkinson’s disease.
+The key is in the flavonoids: antioxidant chemicals found in plants and fruits- that are found in higher concentrations in berries as well as citrus, chocolate, red wine, and tea.

 *Source: Ideal Health & Association